 To continue to be a leader in our field well into the future.
 AEW will need talent that reflects the communities we invest in.
 In an effort to build our diverse talent pipeline and support inclusion across our industry, AEW maintains partnerships with the Pension Real Estate Association ("PREA"), Sponsors for Educational Opportunity ("SEO"), and the Commercial Real Estate Success Training ("CREST") Program, among others, for recruiting students with diverse backgrounds.
-We also work with colleges to support diverse candidates for internships and entry-level opportunities.
+We also work with colleges to support candidates for internships and entry-level opportunities.

-- A notable example of this engagement in the U.S. is the firm's establishment of a scholarship at the University of Massachusetts Boston, the third most diverse university in the U.S., in recognition of Managing Director Pamela Herbst's retirement from the firm in 2021.
-This scholarship and a related internship support students seeking careers in economics, investment management, and commercial real estate, while demonstrating a commitment to advancing DE&I. - Similarly, in Europe, the Catherine Delplace Scholarship was established in memory of one of AEW UK's founding partners and was awarded to the Worshipful Company of Chartered Surveyors (WCCS) student bursary scheme.
-The bursary supports a student from an economically disadvantaged background with no family connections within the property industry to study a real estate degree course for three years.
-The selected student started her degree in Land Economy studies at Cambridge in 2022 and is mentored during her studies by one of AEW's investment team and undertakes work experience placements at the firm during term holidays.
+- · A notable example of this engagement in the U.S. is the firm's funding of a scholarship at the University of Massachusetts Boston, the third most diverse university in the U.S. This scholarship and a related internship support students seeking careers in economics, investment management, and commercial real estate, while demonstrating a commitment to advancing DE&I. - · Similarly, in Europe, the firm has funded a scholarhip to the Worshipful Company of Chartered Surveyors (WCCS) student bursary scheme.
+The bursary supports a student from an economically disadvantaged background with no family connections within the property industry to study a real estate degree course for three years. - · AEW's Attract & Hire DEI Working Group has attended a number of career fairs in the Boston area, as well as hosted college students for Coffee Chats in the office, giving students a chance to network and learn about opportunities in the real estate industry and at a firm like AEW.